Confessions of a Recovering Chronic Patient

 The cost of some of these new and wondrous drugs even forced me to change insurance companies to one which is more amenable to the type of medications I had to take.
 The patient’s copay for these drugs was still between $2,000 and $3,000 a month.
 Ever see those drug ads that say if you can’t afford such-and-such a drug, contact them?
 Wait till you find out what kinds of hoops they make you go through, only to sigh that they ran out of funds.
 Sorry, Charlie.

 Well, I guess you can either have your health or your wealth.
 I’d learned that health was more important, but I missed having a life outside of my own health care.
 Time to take stock and take control of myself.

 This past summer, I started taking stock.
 I was feeling pretty good, except for the side effects of the drugs and swiftly rising medical bills.
 Medicaid and Medicare decided that, at 150% of the poverty level, I was far too rich for any financial assistance with my medical bills; co-pays, premiums and drug costs were now totally mine to bear, except for one grant worth $50/month; all treatments had reached their pinnacle.
 I’d been diagnosed with asthma, allergies, diabetes II and acid reflux disease, all well medicated.

 On the upside, it had been a year since I saw a hospital or even the inside of an emergency room.
-I have the heart of a Tibetan yak, and no signs of arthritis, so I was physically ahead of others of my age.
+I have a strong heart, low blood pressure, and no signs of arthritis, so I was physically ahead of others of my age.
 My attitude had become to think of myself as an old woman, especially while watching my mother deteriorate into dementia.

 So the question on my mind was – continue with nothing but nurses and clinics for a social life, write out my will and wait to rot away?
 Or follow my instincts and my bucket list and start living again?
 I chose the latter, with a little encouragement from my dear friend Bonnie.